 To introduce the student to the levels and scope of communication processes in organisations.
-Outcomes: Upon completion of this module students should be able to:

-- distinguish between the different levels of communication in the organisation; - discuss the characteristics of each level of communication; - explain the process of organisational communication.
+- distinguish between the different levels of communication in the organisation: - discuss the characteristics of each level of communication: - explain the process of organisational communication.

 Communication COM2AA2 NQF level: 5 NQF credits: 16 Management 2A